okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/checkfortoken.md

-Check for an existing session in 2 steps.
-First, initialize the authorization state mananger, `authStateManager`, from a saved session.
-Then check if the access token is still valid by checking the expiry.
-The state manager session and it's associated token are already saved by the `signIn` function calling `writeToSecureStorage`.
+Check for an existing session in two steps.
+First, initialize the authorization state manager (`authStateManager`) from a saved session.
+Then veriy that the access token is still valid by checking the expiry.
+The state manager session and its associated token are already saved by the `signIn` function calling `writeToSecureStorage`.

 Update the `tokenExpired` utility function to check for token expiry: